jacobocasado/blog/content/posts/wow64.md

 # Why does Heaven's gate exist?
 In a normal environment, we have 64-bit Windows operative systems (or at least, we expect so).
 Some detection mechanisms, like antivirus software and OS security features, **do not detect a 32-bit process jumps from running 32-bit compatible code to 64-bit code.** And this is because a 32-bit program cannot inject code into 64-bit programs natively.
 Indeed, 32-bit programs can run on a 64-bit OS because there is a compatibility layer: WoW64.
-# The compatibility layer: WoW64
+## The compatibility layer: WoW64
 In a 64-bit Windows kernel, the first piece of code to execute in **any** process is **always** the 64-bit DLL called **ntdll.dll**, also called NTDLL.
 This DLL takes care of **initializing the process in user-mode as a 64-bit process** and setting up the execution of the process.

 **But, what happens when a 64-bit Windows kernel runs a 32-bit process?** How does Windows allow that kind of compatibility?
 Well, after NTDLL is loaded, the **Windows on Windows (WoW64)** interface takes over and **loads a 32-bit version of ntdll.dll, called ntdll32.dll**.
 After loading this DLL, the execution **turns into a 32-bit mode through a far jump to a compatibility code segment** that changes the processor context to work to 32 bits for this process.
 From now on, for that process, its environment (registers, instructions) is 32-bit.
 Nevertheless, the kernel is still 64 bit so, **when the process has to perform a syscall (and interact with the kernel space)** the 32-bit NTDLL that was loaded **changes the execution environment to 64-bit mode, executes the 64-bit syscall (calling the 64-bit NTDLL)**, and, once the *syscall* is performed ntdll32.dll returns the process to 32-bit mode.
 We can think of ntdll32.dll as a "proxy" so that the processor runs 32-bit code and 64-bit code when necessary (this is mainly when executing *syscalls*) in a 64-bit operative system.

-This process is better described in [many](http://download.microsoft.com/download/3/a/9/3a9ad58f-5634-4cdd-8528-c78754d712e8/28-dw04040_winhec2004.ppt) [sources](https://msdn.microsoft.com/en-us/library/windows/desktop/aa384274(v=vs.85).aspx), including in the [Windows Internals books](https://www.safaribooksonline.com/library/view/windows-internals-fifth/9780735625303/ch03s08.html, so if you’re interested in reading more, you can do so, but I’ll try to do my best here.
+This process is better described in [many](http://download.microsoft.com/download/3/a/9/3a9ad58f-5634-4cdd-8528-c78754d712e8/28-dw04040_winhec2004.ppt) [sources](https://msdn.microsoft.com/en-us/library/windows/desktop/aa384274(v=vs.85).aspx), including in the [Windows Internals books](https://www.safaribooksonline.com/library/view/windows-internals-fifth/9780735625303/ch03s08.html), so if you’re interested in reading more, you can do so, but I’ll try to do my best here.

-# What is wrong with Heaven's Gate?
+# But, what is wrong with Heaven's Gate?
 Besides the fact that this technique is pretty old (I think this is the [original post](https://github.com/darkspik3/Valhalla-ezines/blob/master/Valhalla%20%231/articles/HEAVEN.TXT) which has been since 2008), it has been used in a lot of malware campaigns, like [Emotet](https://blogs.blackberry.com/en/2023/01/emotet-returns-with-new-methods-of-evasion), a banking trojan.
 For example, the Emotet malware uses Heaven's Gate to perform process hollowing (another malware technique) **from a 32-bit process to a 64-bit process**.

 **But why is this used?** Well, this technique is used to **bypass the WoW64 API hooks** performed by the security solutions.
 While a 32-bit process would normally **pass through the 32-bit API hooks** made by the 32-bit NTDLL.dll (which are the ones monitored by the security solutions), malicious programs can **perform a jump instruction past these hooks in order to execute 64-bit code** from a 32-bit process without having to trigger the API call, which is hooked by the security solutions.
 Overall, **this is used as an evasion mechanism.**